PyConPL/Book/2015/presentations/Expert system in Python in 5 minutes/text.md

 ## Let the fire burn

 Once you know how to register Python functions and assign facts it is time to see how exactly you are going to use rules engine.
-Again to simplify the description I will assume that you alredy assigned facts, loaded rules and python functions so let's focus only on the execution of the rules.
+Again to simplify the description I will assume that you already assigned facts, loaded rules and python functions so let's focus only on the execution of the rules.

 Below function can be started as a dedicated thread which has to go into infinite loop so we are going to keep processing rules over and over again (based on changeable facts)